-For many years, engineers have looked for ways to fully inject repair polymers into cracked concrete structures.
-The general consensus is to seal off the crack with a sacrificial epoxy and install injection ports every few inches.
-Then thick epoxy is injected under high pressure into the crack with expensive resin injection pumps.
-The process is time-consuming, the epoxy is brittle, the equipment is expensive and the skill level is highly specialized.
-This makes epoxy injection slow, expensive and not really effective in the field.
+For many years, engineers have been searching for effective methods to inject repair polymers into cracked concrete structures.
+The common approach involves sealing the crack with a sacrificial epoxy and installing injection ports every few inches.
+Afterward, a thick epoxy is injected under high pressure into the crack using costly resin injection pumps.
+This process is not only time-consuming, but the epoxy tends to be brittle, the equipment is expensive, and the required skill level is highly specialized.
+As a result, epoxy injection can be slow, costly, and often ineffective in real-world applications.

 At Roadware, we look for ways to make concrete repair fast, effective and easy.